linuxkit/linuxkit/docs/kernels.md

 In addition to the official kernel images, LinuxKit offers the ability to build bootable Linux images with kernels from various distributions.
-We mostly offer this mostly for testing purposes.
+We offer this mostly for testing purposes.
 "Foreign" kernel images are created by re-packing the native kernel packages into hub images.
 The hub images are typically tagged with the kernel version.